rom3ocrash/cyphondock/README.md

 # Cyphondock

-# NOTE: This project is no longer maintained
+# NOTE: This project is no longer actively maintained

 Cyphondock is a collection of [Docker Compose](https://docs.docker.com/compose/) files and configurations for running [Cyphon](https://github.com/dunbarcyber/cyphon).
 Cyphondock allows you to easily deploy a stack containing Cyphon and its related services, including: